Texas Mayor Is DNC's First Latino Keynote Speaker

 "It's a great step when you look at the progressions that happened with the parities that have gone from not recognizing the Hispanic community to having somebody in the very front, you know, being the keynote speaker," said parishioner Larry Ybarra.
 "That's like a thousand percent improvement over the last several years."

-DAVIES: This is the neighborhood where Julian Castro and his twin brother Joaquin grew up — going to high school at Jefferson just down the street.
-Before becoming mayor, Julian first represented this working class Mexican-American neighborhood on the city council.
-Brother Joaquin is their state rep in Austin and Democratic nominee for Congress.
+This is the neighborhood where Castro and his twin brother, Joaquin, grew up — going to Jefferson High School just down the street.
+Before becoming mayor, Julian Castro represented this working-class Mexican-American neighborhood on the city council.
+Joaquin Castro is a state representative in Austin and a Democratic nominee for Congress.

-DAVIES: When the twin brothers arrive at the hall, the crowd goes wild, slapping their backs and snapping smartphone pics.
-Julian tells the gathering what to expect Tuesday night.
+When the brothers arrived at Julian's sendoff at the church hall, the crowd went wild, slapping their backs and snapping smartphone photos.

-DAVIES: Castro said he did watch parts of last week's GOP convention and he expects a more positive tone at the DNC.
-He's been practicing using the teleprompter and tweaking the script that he says will tell his version of the American Dream and explain why he supports the president's re-election.
+He has been practicing using a teleprompter and tweaking the speech that he says will tell his version of the American dream and explain why he supports Obama's re-election.

-DAVIES: Back home, the feeling around the neighborhood is that history is taking place, that a local boy is heading for Charlotte and coming back a national political figure, who one day might be running for the White House himself.
+The feeling around the neighborhood is that history is taking place — that a local boy is heading for Charlotte and coming back a national political figure, who one day might be running for the White House himself.